al-fred-o/al-fred-o.github.io/_pages/about.md

 Hi, I'm Alfredo.
 I am a PhD student at the Carnegie Mellon University Language Technologies Institute.
 I am co-advised by [Mona Diab](https://www.lti.cs.cmu.edu/people/faculty/diab-mona.html) and [Fernando Diaz](https://841.io/) and supported by a [National Science Foundation CSGrad4US fellowship](https://cra.org/csgrad4us/).

+My research interest is in trustworthy ML/NLP.
+While my current interest is in investigating NLP systems, I've also done work in [AI for Science](https://www.caltech.edu/about/news/new-fingerprint-mass-spectrometry-method-paves-the-way-to-solving-the-proteome).

+Prior to starting my Ph.D. at CMU, I received my B.S. from Harvey Mudd College in Math and Computer Science in 2021.
+I also spent some time as [Software Engineer](https://sase.caltech.edu/) at the California Institute of Technology.

 site under construction